 Welcome to Magento Commerce (Cloud)

-Magento Commerce (Cloud), formerly Enterprise Cloud Edition, is a managed and automated high-availability hosting platform for Magento specifically created and hosted on the Cloud.
-This version combines Magento Commerce, Cloud hosting, with a few differences and added features including Git integration and three key environments for development, staging, and live production.
+Magento Commerce (Cloud), formerly Enterprise Cloud Edition, is a managed and automated hosting platform for Magento specifically created for Cloud infrastructures.
+This version combines Magento Commerce, Cloud infrastructure hosting, with a few differences and added features including Git integration and key environments for development, staging, and live production.

-Code, test, and deploy across development, staging, and finally production environment for continuous integration of your store.
+Code, test, and deploy across Integration, Staging, and finally Production environment for continuous integration of your store.

 Direct access to your environments

-Fully access your Magento development and deployment through a UI console or CLI.
+Fully access your Magento development and deployment through the Project Web Interface (a UI console) and CLI commands via SSH access.
 Your servers are within reach from development to production in the Amazon Web Services (AWS) cloud.

 Details about the cloud

-- Every Magento Commerce (Cloud) plan includes eight active environments for development and integration.
+- Each plan includes Integration active environments for development, testing, and integrating services.
 Additional active environments are available at additional cost.
-Each active environment includes a database, environment variables, and configurations.

 - You have an unlimited number of inactive Git branches.